 The mute all function is highly complicated to operate-not!
-Pressing the mute all button causes the active outputs (A or B) to mute using the output relays.
-The LED associated with the mute all button will flash whenever mute all is active.
-This would also hold true if mute all is enabled via the remote mute all function.
-In this case the mute all LED would flash, along with the remote activity LED.
+Pressing the mute all button causes the active monitor output (A or B) to mute.
+The LED associated with the mute all button will light whenever mute all is active.
+Note that if mute all is enabled via the remote mute all function, the mute all LED will flash, along with the remote activity LED.